 Near the Ancient Corinth Archaeological Site, you can find an Ottoman monument.

 Doing some research, I found out that in the same spot there used to be a group of Ottoman buildings known as Kuliye.
-Kuliye, a charitable Ottoman settlement, would include a central mosque, and around it, there were other supporting buildings for eating, teaching, baths, and a hostel for the poor.
+Kuliye, a charitable Ottoman settlement, would include a central mosque, and around it, there were other supporting buildings for eating, teaching, baths, and a hostel for the poor of the time.

 Monastery of Zoodochos Pigi